neoforged/Documentation/docs/gettingstarted/index.md

----
-title: Getting Started with Forge
+# Getting Started with Forge
----

 :::caution
 Please note that this documentation may not be up to date considering the recent creation of NeoForged.